Promontory Point (Chicago): Controversy

 Following the departure of the four original Executive Committee members, the Task Force became more open and democratic, the membership grew, and the Task Force gained real leverage with the CPD.

 Over the next several years, the Task Force worked with the city, the CPD, and the ACOE to preserve the limestone revetment, maintain access to the water, and perform restoration work, to include the thoughtful addition of access features (stairs and ramps).
 The effort was aided by Congressman Jesse Jackson Jr. and then-Senator Barack Obama.
 The current status of the effort is that all parties agreed to a new ACOE study on the preservation of the Point, to be performed under the direction of the Army Corps office of historic preservation.

-The Task Force used may activities to engage as much of the community of Promontory Point park users as possible.
+The Task Force used activities to engage as much of the community of Promontory Point park users as possible.
 They promoted the effort with newsletters, letters in newspapers, meetings, presentations, T-shirts, and bumper stickers, to name a few.
 Bumper stickers can be seen on many vehicles (including automobiles, bikes and skateboards) in the city reading "Save the Point."